 Why the vast difference between the two warning periods?
 Two reasons seem especially significant: Confirmation was more readily available for the later one, and the community had just experienced an event of disastrous proportions.
-Experience may be a greatteacher.
+Experience may be a great teacher.
 In no case does this seem more evident than when viewing the events which took place in La Junta.
 Having just ignored the warning of officials, and having suffered because of this, the public was better prepared to accept the new warning as having a basis in fact.
 Also, it was easier for the average resident to obtain confirmation of the threat of a second flood.
-The local newspaper carried flood warnings, and emergency preparations were evident throughout the town.
+The local newspaper carried flood warnings, the radio station urged evacuation, and emergency preparations were evident throughout the town.
 In addition, the river, though reduced from its previous height, remained at a threatening level.